fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/electronics.md

 The spidle will spin 24000 rpm when given 400hz from the vfd.

-It should not be run slower than 10000 rpm since it's air cooled, so we set a minimum of 165 hz
+It should not be run slower than 10000 rpm since it's air cooled, so set a minimum of 165 hz

+*Always check what the VFD is programmed to output before tuning it on with the spindle attached!*

 ### China-VFD